brianpos/UploadFIG/README.md

   -ic, --ignoreCanonicals <ignoreCanonicals>                 Any specific Canonical URls that should be ignored/skipped when
                                                              processing the package
-  -d, --destinationServerAddress <destinationServerAddress>  The URL of the FHIR Server to upload the package contents to -h, --destinationServerHeaders <destinationServerHeaders>  Headers to add to the request to the destination FHIR Server -t, --testPackageOnly                                      Only perform download and static analysis checks on the Package.
+  -d, --destinationServerAddress <destinationServerAddress>  The URL of the FHIR Server to upload the package contents to -dh, --destinationServerHeaders <destinationServerHeaders> Headers to add to the request to the destination FHIR Server
+                                                             e.g. `Authentication: Bearer xxxxxxxxxxx` -t, --testPackageOnly                                      Only perform download and static analysis checks on the Package.
                                                              Does not require a DestinationServerAddress, will not try to connect to one if provided
                                                              [default: False]
+  -cn, --checkAndCleanNarratives                             Check and clean any narratives in the package and remove suspect ones
-  -c, --checkPackageInstallationStateOnly                    Download and check the package and compare with the contents of the
+                                                             (based on the MS FHIR Server's rules) [default: False] -c, --checkPackageInstallationStateOnly                    Download and check the package and compare with the contents of the
                                                              FHIR Server, but do not update any of the contents of the FHIR Server